 Five Years North

-Five Years North is the coming-of-age story of Luis, an undocumented boy in New York City desperate to bring the American Dream back home to Guatemala.
-Alone, he struggles to work, study, and evade Judy—the Cuban-American ICE agent who patrols his neighborhood.
+Five Years North is the coming-of-age story of Luis, an undocumented Guatemalan boy who just arrived alone in New York City.
+He struggles to work, study, and evade Judy—the Cuban-American ICE officer patrolling his neighborhood.

 Grand Prize Winner of DocPitch at the 2019 DocLands Film Festival